timescale/docs/_partials/_service-overview.md

-Each Timescale Cloud  service is a single 100% PostgreSQL database with [usage-based storage][how-plans-work].
-You manage your services and interact with your data in Timescale Console using the following modes:
+You manage your $SERVICE_LONGs and interact with your data in $CONSOLE using the following modes:

 <table class="tg"><thead>
   <tr>